wusatosi/exemplar/README.md

 ## Contributing

 Please do!
+You encourage you to checkout our [contributor's guide](docs/README.md).
 Issues and pull requests are appreciated.